-In light of the findings from the research conducted in Bir El Ater, the following recommendations are proposed b) Decentralize Decision-Making
+In light of the findings from the research conducted in Bir El Ater, the following recommendations are proposed b) Decentralize Decision-Making c) Develop a New Generation of Urban Planning Tools

 • Implementation of the 2011 Municipal Law: Activate the provisions for citizen participation as outlined in the latest municipal law of 2011.
 This approach will help anticipate and address negative reactions that may impact the urban fabric of the city.
 Engaging the community in urban planning processes can foster better compliance and integration of local needs into planning decisions.